 FDOT roadway designers are typically allowed 45 days for shop drawing turn around.
 Due to the accelerated construction schedule the CM expects a 10 day turn around.
-Although we were able to work through these issues without any major problems, on future projects the Engineer of Record (EOR) needs to be aware of the quick turn around that is required
+Although we were able to work through these issues without any major problems, on future projects the EOR needs to be aware of the quick turn around that is required.

-In future projects we may consider having someone similar to an FDOT Project Administrator /Contract Support Specialist as a member of the Construction Manager's staff.
-This person would assist the CM with the FDOT paper work process with items such as Hummingbird, asphalt reports, compliance, MOT, SWPPP, quality assessment review, density log books, daily work reports, etc. It would streamline this area and make it more efficient if this person was on site assisting.
-On future projects we should also clarify the reporting/inspection requirements for the FDOT Specifications a little more, whereby the CM can address them early on in the project.
+In future projects we may consider having someone similar to an FDOT Project Administrator/ Contract Support Specialist as a member of the Construction Managers staff.
+This person would assist the CM with the FDOT paper work process With items such as Hummingbird, asphalt reports, compliance, MOT reports, SWPPP reports, quality assessment review (QAR), density log books, daily work reports, etc. It would streamline this area and make it more efficient if this person was on site assisting.
+On future projects we should also clarify the reporting/inspection requirements for the FDOT Specifications a little more whereby the CM can address early in the project.

 The Department may want to consider having a portion of the Owner's Contingency funds outside of the GMP estimate.
-Any remaining unused CM Contingency funds are split between the Owner and the CM.
-If the contractor is allowed to bid out the work prior to submission of a GMP this split savings may need to be reduced or eliminated due to the fact that the risk for the CM was substantially reduced by bidding out the job prior to GMP.
+Any remaining unused CM Contingency funds are split between the owner and the CM.
+If the contractor is allowed to bid out the work prior to submission of a GMP this split savings may need to be reduced or eliminated due to the fact that the risk for the CM was substantially reduced by bidding out the project prior to GMP.